telecomprofi/what-is-sre-ukrainian/SRE Manager Interview questions.md

 Toil elimination/Automation
 CI/CD

-Q. Can you describe in as much detail as possible  how the Load balancer at L7 works?
+### Q: Can you describe in as much detail as possible  how the Load balancer at L7 works?
 What is the difference to L4 LB?

 ### Q: What is the difference between event and alert in monitoring?